Adventure Base Ski Offering - Adventure Base

 Level: Intermediate/Advanced

-Best for: Ski tourers with a few hut trips already and good fitness.
+Best for: Ski tourers with a hut-to-hut ski tour under their belt, and a high level of fitness.
 The Ötztal tour takes things up a notch — bigger distances, more vertical, and more glaciated terrain.
-You’ll summit iconic peaks like the Wildspitze and stay in some of the most atmospheric huts in the Alps.
+You’ll attempt to summit iconic peaks like the Wildspitze and stay in some of the most atmospheric huts in the Alps.
 It’s a great progression for those ready for a more physical and varied adventure.

 Requirements: